-Three primary forms of distance education courses are available at Southern Union: hybrid/ blended, online, and virtual.
+Four primary forms of distance education courses are offered at Southern Union: Online, Hybrid Online, Virtual, and Videoconference.

-Students enrolled in distance education courses should have access to a reliable off-campus computer running an updated operating system and capable of downloading any software applications necessary for completing their course.
-Computers must be equipped with a working webcam and microphone, and connected with high-speed internet service.
-A list of required technology and technical skills for distance education students is located under the Distance Education webpage at www.suscc.edu.
-The use of mobile devices for completing course requirements is not recommended.
-At times it may not be possible to use a mobile device for certain requirements (see the list of minimum technology required for online learning on the Distance Education webpage at www.suscc.edu.)
+Technology Requirements: Students enrolling in distance education courses should have access to a reliable off-campus computer running an updated operating system and capable of downloading any software applications necessary for completing their course.
+The computer must be equipped with a working webcam and microphone and be connected to high-speed Internet service.
+A list of required technology and technical skills for distance education students is on the Distance Education webpage.
+The use of mobile devices for completing course requirements is not recommended and at times, may not be allowed.

 Canvas Learning Management System and Other Course Technologies

 The Canvas Learning Management System is utilized for all Southern Union courses.
 Canvas is used entirely in the delivery of many distance education courses.
-In a traditional classroom, Canvas does not replace regularly scheduled class meetings; instead, it is used as a supplement to the class.
+In a traditional classroom, Canvas is used to supplement the classroom instruction and does not replace regularly scheduled class meetings.
 Students in any Southern Union course may be required to use Canvas and other forms of technology to complete course requirements.

 Students may access the Canvas LMS through a link at www.suscc.edu and use their SUSCC student email address and password to log in to Canvas.
 For more detailed login information, click on the Online Services link on the SU webpage.
-After registration, a link for each course in which the student is registered will appear in Canvas by the published first day of class for the semester.
+After registration, a link for each course in which the student is registered will appear in Canvas under the Courses link by the published first day of class for the semester.
+Access to those classes may not be possible until the first day of class for the specific term.
 Students are responsible for accessing Canvas courses on the published first day of class.

-For more information about security in Distance Education, please refer to www.suscc.edu and click on Programs of Study/Distance Education, or contact the Distance Education office at (334) 745-6437, extension 5516 or 5378.
+For more information about privacy and security in Distance Education, please refer to www.suscc.edu and click on Programs of Study/ Distance Education, or contact the Distance Education office at (334) 745-6437, extension 5516 or 5378.

 Students Residing Outside of Alabama

-Many states have regulations that require Southern Union to seek authorization to offer distance education courses to students who reside in those states.
-To assure that Southern Union meets these regulations, the college is a member of NC-SARA (www.nc-sara.org).
+Many states have regulations that require out-of-state institutions to gain authorization to offer distance education courses to students who reside in those states.
+To ensure that Southern Union meets these regulations, the college is a member of NC SARA (www.nc-sara.org).
 At this time, all of the United States, except California and some territories, have entered into a reciprocity agreement through NC-SARA.
 Students residing in a location that is not an NC-SARA member should contact the Distance Education department before enrolling in online classes.

 Professional Licensure Notice

-Students who reside outside of Alabama and are seeking professional licensure (for exam- ple: nursing, teaching, cosmetology, radiologic technology, etc.) in a different state should be aware that Southern Union cannot confirm whether a course or program of study meets requirements for professional licensure in that state.
+Students who reside outside of Alabama and seek to obtain a professional licensure (for example: nursing, teaching, cosmetology, radiologic technology, etc.) in a different state should be aware that Southern Union cannot confirm whether a course or program of study meets requirements for professional licensure in that state.
 Therefore, the student should contact the appropriate state licensing board to determine whether Southern Union’s course and/or program meets requirements for licensure in that state.